Your mission, if you choose to accept, is to increase your kitchen efficiency…and tell others your magic tricks too!

 - If I’m smart – and I’m not – I’d wrangle my kids to help pack their own lunches right after dinner too, since that’s a time they’re mostly captive and fairly content.

 If I was more organized, I’d probably save more time…but I struggle with that.
-Here’s one of my attempts to get my kitchen organized with some decent tips for you!
+Here’s my best efficient kitchen reorganization with some decent tips for you!

 And while you’re thinking about slow cookers, check out this amazing roundup of gluten-free slow cooker recipes.